Don’t Wait Too Long Chords | Madeleine Peyroux Guitar Lesson

 | E7 (IIx) | A7 (V) |

-Having studied my TAB of the video lesson, this simple chord chart is all you need to play Don’t Wait Too Long’s chords yourself.
+Once you’ve studied my TAB from the video lesson, this simple chord chart is all you’ll need to play Don’t Wait Too Long yourself.

 Don't Wait Too Long chord chart.